-31 See https://www.theverge.com/2024/7/24/24205244/reddit-blocking-search-engine-crawlers-ai-bot-google for an account of how Reddit, which has a financial agreement with Google to use its training data, focusing on ensuring the ethical use of AI, addressing concerns about copyright and data privacy that have emerged with alternative generative AI tools.
+In response to this increased competition, Adobe introduced its own AI image generation tool, Firefly, which integrates with its existing products.
+The company is also focusing on ensuring the ethical use of AI, addressing concerns about copyright and data privacy that have emerged with alternative generative AI tools.
 By combining AI capabilities with its established software suite and targeting professional users, Adobe is adapting to the changing landscape in an attempt to prevent full-scale disruption.